DigitalDataServices/GeocortexMenuComponents/README.md

 # Geocortex Menu Components

 JavaScript library for the Geocortex Viewer for HTML5 to hide or show menu items and/or toolbar components.
-This library requires that the components being removed exist within the site.
-Components are not dynamically added only temporarily hidden.
+This library requires that the components being removed to exist within the Geocortex Viewer for HTML5.
+Components are not dynamically added, only temporarily hidden.

-Hide and Show the following items in Geocortex Sites:
+Hide and Show the following items in Geocortex Viewer for HTML5:

 * I Want To...
 Menu items
 * Results Menu items